guest2180/lean4-quantum/README.md

 * This project can be running on Lean v4.16.0 and mathlib.

+* I don't know if anybody else is working on these things, at least I can't find anything similar when I begin this project.

 * It's not recommend to simply integration this project into other lean 4 project, because this project is completely based on the old lean 3 version, which may contain outdated definitions, lemmas and theorems.
-Besides, the low performance of macros used in [quantum_lemmas.lean](Myyt/quantum_lemmas.lean) will lead to slow compilation speed and high performance occupancy.
+Besides, the low performance of macros used in [quantum_lemma.lean](Myyt/quantum_lemma.lean) will lead to slow compilation speed and high performance occupancy.

+* It seems that I won’t modify this project for a long time, so I may not update this project even if someone offers some improvement ideas.